 Every COVID-19 patient in the UK may be invited to participate in the RECOVERY Trial.
-Randomisation will initially be to one of five arms: usual care; usual care plus lopinavir-ritonavir; usual care plus low-dose dexamethasone; usual care plus hydroxychloroquine; usual care plus azithromycin, a commonly used antibiotic; usual care plus convalescent plasma (collected from donors who have recovered from COVID-19 and contains antibodies against the SARS-CoV-2 virus).
+Randomisation is currently to one of these arms: usual care; usual care plus low-dose dexamethasone (now only recruiting children); usual care plus azithromycin, a commonly used antibiotic; usual care plus convalescent plasma (collected from donors who have recovered from COVID-19 and contains antibodies against the SARS-CoV-2 virus).
 There is a second randomisation for participants who deteriorate between tocilizumab and control.
 The trial is designed to have the least possible impact on NHS staff.
 You will find Frequently Asked Questions on the site set-up page.

 See Update Alert on this page for update details.

 29 June 2020

 Lopinavir-ritonavir arm of the RECOVERY Trial

 The lopinavir-ritonavir arm of RECOVERY closed to new randomisations on 29th June.
 The preliminary analyses have been reported today, for full information see the statement on the results page.
 We would recommend that participants currently taking lopinavir-ritonavir stop.